After the Wedding (2006 film): Plot

-Jørgen stalls the negotiations relating to funding, which distresses Jacob because of his promise to return for Pramod's birthday.
+Jörgen stalls the negotiations relating to funding, which distresses Jacob because of his promise to return for Pramod's birthday.
 Jacob attempts to explain, but the disappointed Pramod cuts the phone call short.
-Jørgen discloses that he will create a foundation in Jacob and Anna's names and fund it with a large sum of money.
+Jörgen discloses that he will create a foundation in Jacob and Anna's names and fund it with a large sum of money.
 One of the conditions of the contract would be that Jacob must live in Denmark.
-At first Jacob cannot comply, thinking of Pramod and the other children who have been part of his life for so long; he also resents the implication that he could be bought by Jørgen.
+At first, Jacob cannot comply, thinking of Pramod and the other children who have been part of his life for so long; he also resents the implication that he could be bought by Jörgen.

-When Jacob storms out, Jørgen runs after him and admits the real motivation: he is terminally ill.
-Jørgen had brought Jacob to Denmark so he could care for Anna and Helene, as well as Jørgen's twin sons Morten and Martin.
+When Jacob storms out, Jörgen runs after him and admits the real motivation: he is terminally ill.
+Jörgen had brought Jacob to Denmark so he could care for Anna and Helene, as well as Jörgen's twin sons Morten and Martin.
 Angered at this deception, Jacob hastily leaves for his hotel room.
 Later, Anna arrives distressed because she has just discovered Christian with another woman.
 Jacob comforts her, realizing his need for her in his life.
-He signs the contract with Jørgen with the conditions intact.
+He signs the contract with Jörgen with the conditions intact.

-Jørgen dies.
+Jörgen dies.
 On Jacob's next visit to India, construction work at the orphanage is well underway.
 Jacob invites Pramod to come to Denmark to live with him, but partly because Jacob used to rail against the rich, Pramod decides to stay in his home country.